Historic house museum: Historic houses in the United States

-The earliest projects for preserving historic homes began in the 1850s under the direction of individuals concerned with the public good and the preservation of American history, especially centered on the first U.S. president.
+The earliest projects for preserving historic homes began in the 1850s under the direction of individuals concerned with the public good and the preservation of American history, especially centered on the first U.S. president, General George Washington.
 Since the establishment of the country's first historic site in 1850, Washington's Revolutionary headquarters in New York, Americans have found a penchant for preserving similar historical structures.
 The establishment of historic house museums increased in popularity through the 1970s and 1980s, as the Revolutionary War's bicentennial set off a wave of patriotism and alerted Americans to the destruction of their physical heritage.
 The tradition of restoring homes of the past and designating them as museums draws on the English custom of preserving ancient buildings and monuments.
 Initially homes were considered worthy of saving because of their associations with important individuals, usually of the elite classes, like former presidents, authors, or businessmen.
-Increasingly, Americans have fought to preserve structures characteristic of a more typical American past that represents the lives of everyday people, including minorities.
+Increasingly, Americans have fought to preserve structures characteristic of a more typical American past that represents the lives of everyday people.

 Historic house museums usually operate with small staffs and on limited budgets.
 Many are run entirely by volunteers and often do not meet the professional standards established by the museum industry.
 An independent survey conducted by Peggy Coats in 1990 revealed that sixty-five percent of historic house museums did not have a full-time staff, and 19 to 27 percent of historic homes employed only one full-time employee.
 Furthermore, the majority of these museums operated on less than $50,000 annually.
 The survey also revealed a significant disparity in the number of visitors between local house museums and national sites.
-While museums like Mount Vernon and Colonial Williamsburg were visited by over one million tourists a year, more than fifty percent of historic house museums received less than 5,000 visitors per year.
+While museums like Mount Vernon and Colonial Williamsburg were visited by over one million tourists a year, more than fifty percent of historic house museums received fewer than 5,000 visitors per year.

 These museums are also unique in that the actual structure belongs to the museum collection as a historical object.
 While some historic home museums are fortunate to possess a collection containing many of the original furnishings once present in the home, many face the challenge of displaying a collection consistent with the historical structure.
 Some museums choose to collect pieces original to the period, while not original to the house.
 Others, fill the home with replicas of the original pieces, reconstructed with the help of historic records.
 Still other museums adopt a more aesthetic approach and use the homes to display the architecture and artistic objects.
 Because historic homes have often existed through different generations and have been passed on from one family to another, volunteers and professionals also must decide which historical narrative to tell their visitors.
 Some museums grapple with this issue by displaying different eras in the home's history within different rooms or sections of the structure.
 Others choose one particular narrative, usually the one deemed most historically significant, and restore the home to that particular period.